tungle92/Changepoints-Detection/README.md

 ##Introduction :

-The Ruptures Detection is a regression problem of Analysis Statisric, in an aim to identify when the distribution change, we make an estimation.
+The Ruptures Detection is a regression problem of Analysis Statistic, in an aim to identify when the distribution change, we make an estimation.

 # Project
 ruptures detection Algorithms